 Students may have different parking needs throughout this academic year as the university transitions to a combination of in-person and online classes.
 To allow for flexibility, Commuter Services will only sell semester-long parking permits during the 2020-2021 academic year.
 Annual permits will be unavailable until further notice.
-Fall 2020 Semester permits are on sale August 3, 2020, and are valid until January 8, 2021.
+Spring 2021 semester permits are on sale December 5, 2020, and are valid until August 31, 2021.

 The Blue, Orange, and Circulator (previously known as the Night Route) shuttle routes are currently operating and are increasing service frequency during peak hours to ensure shuttles are not overly crowded.
 The Wasatch Express Route will also increase service during the peak hours of 6 a.m. - 9 a.m. and 2 p.m. - 8 p.m.
 Other shuttle routes serving lower campus, like the Red, Green, Purple and Union-TRAX will remain off the road until further notice.

 Many students, faculty, and staff depend on the essential service campus shuttles provide.
 We ask all passengers to comply with the Salt Lake County Public Health Order 2020-11 by wearing a face covering when riding campus shuttles.
 Requiring face coverings on campus shuttles ensures we can continue to serve the U community in the safest way possible.
 Our shuttle drivers will continue to wear face coverings and encourage passengers to use the provided hand sanitizer upon entry and exit.
 Furthermore, all transit vehicles are thoroughly sanitized each night.
 Commonly touched areas like handrails and seats are sanitized multiple times a day.

-UTA reduced, modified, or suspended multiple routes as a response to the COVID-19 pandemic.
-Beginning August 23, 2020, UTA will resume regular services, which includes increasing TRAX frequency to every 15 minutes.
-However, other routes like the 2X are permanently modified or suspended and will no longer serve campus.
+UTA reduced, modified, or suspended multiple bus routes as a response to the COVID-19 pandemic.
+Other services, like TRAX and the FrontRunner will continue regular service.
 Visit UTA’s website to learn more about service suspensions and modifications.